Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: The Unlearning Comparator System

 where \(PS_t^C\) is computed using the confidence \(C(p)\) from \equref{confidence} at threshold \(t\), and \(PS_t^H\) uses the entropy \(H(p)\) from \equref{entropy}.

 Finally, for the overall model, we apply a worst-case perspective across the two output statistics by taking the minimum of their PS values:

-\textbf{\rev{Comparison with Standard MIAs.}}
+\textbf{Comparison with Standard MIAs.}

-\rev{By design, \textit{WCPS} assumes a stronger attacker, providing a more conservative privacy evaluation than standard C-MIA and E-MIA.} \rev{To examine the correlation between these metrics in practice, we conducted an experiment using the FT method that simulates the process where the forget class representations are progressively overwritten by the retain classes’ representations.} \rev{This continues even after the unlearning accuracy reaches zero, as merely achieving zero accuracy on the forget class does not guarantee complete removal of its influence.
-In this comparison, C-MIA and E-MIA are calculated as the proportion of the forget class identified as non-members by the attack.}
+By design, \textit{WCPS} assumes a stronger attacker, providing a more conservative privacy evaluation than standard C-MIA and E-MIA.
+To examine the correlation between these metrics in practice, we conducted an experiment using the FT method that simulates the process where the forget class representations are progressively overwritten by the retain classes’ representations.
+This continues even after the unlearning accuracy reaches zero, as merely achieving zero accuracy on the forget class does not guarantee complete removal of its influence.
+In this comparison, C-MIA and E-MIA are calculated as the proportion of the forget class identified as non-members by the attack.

-\rev{As shown in \figref{ps}, \emph{WCPS} gradually increases as epochs progress, reflecting that the forget class representations are progressively replaced, and the output distribution converges toward the retrained model's distribution.
+As shown in \figref{ps}, \emph{WCPS} gradually increases as epochs progress, reflecting that the forget class representations are progressively replaced, and the output distribution converges toward the retrained model's distribution.
 However, C-MIA and E-MIA fail to capture this progression.
 Even at epoch 1, where the distribution has not yet converged (\emph{WCPS} $\approx$ 0.4), C-MIA prematurely reaches 1.0 (i.e., classifying all forget class samples as non-members).
 It remains at 1.0 due to its reliance on raw confidence values without log-odds transformation (\equref{confidence}), which would better separate confidence distributions; this reliance causes incorrect membership inference when confidence drops.
 E-MIA exhibits even more misleading behavior; it declines as epochs progress because the low entropy from confident misclassification to other classes is misinterpreted as evidence of membership.
-Notably, the \emph{WCPS} plateaus around 0.8 rather than reaching 1.0 because FT removes information spanned by the retain classes, struggling to fully erase residual information unique to the forget class~\cite{ding2025ft}.}
+Notably, the \emph{WCPS} plateaus around 0.8 rather than reaching 1.0 because FT removes information spanned by the retain classes, struggling to fully erase residual information unique to the forget class~\cite{ding2025ft}; \rev{this motivates stronger or complementary strategies beyond FT to achieve more complete erasure.}